amitxv/PC-Tuning/docs/physical-setup.md

     - Windows 7 GPT/UEFI requires CSM and OpROMs unless you are using [uefiseven](https://github.com/manatails/uefiseven)

 - Disable Secure Boot.
-On Windows 11, a minority of anticheats (Vanguard, FACEIT) require it to be enabled
+On Windows 11, a minority of anti-cheats (Vanguard, FACEIT) require it to be enabled

     - Verify Secure Boot state by typing ``msinfo32`` in ``Win+R``